 France does have its own ridesharing apps that make traveling in larger cities easier, quicker, and generally less expensive than using a taxi, including cars, bike-sharing, or e-scooters.
 The majority of ridesharing apps are active in big cities but not outside of those spaces.
 It’s also important to remember that ridesharing apps are not always cheaper or better than licensed taxis when flex pricing occurs throughout the day.

 Boats are a great way to travel the coastline of France.
 For a different perspective of Normandy to Biarritz or the famous beaches of the Cote d’Azur, traveling by boat can be a delight.
 Ferries also connect France to other countries in Europe, such as England, Italy, and Spain.
 There is also a ferry to Corsica, a French island in the Mediterranean Sea.
 Traveling in France by boat is beautiful, but it depends on your travel goals, timeframe, and love the water.

 France has easy transportation options that make exploring the cities and countryside accessible for your schedule and budget.
 Historic cities, charming towns, colorful landscapes, and famous beaches make France alluring with the best times to visit places like Paris, the wine regions, or the French Riviera different depending on the season.
 Our France Travel Guide gives you tips on how to travel the country with your goals in mind.
-If you want to plan a trip, you can speak to a France travel specialist for free by filling out a Trip Request Form or by calling our team at 1-888-265-9707.
+If you want to plan a trip, you can speak to a France travel specialist by filling out a Trip Request or by calling our team at 1-888-265-9707.